 Frequently Asked Questions

 Traditionally, livestock agents, who buy and sell cattle and other livestock on behalf of farmers, have provided working capital to their farmer clients from their own capital or overdraft facilities.
-SocietyOne AgriLending provides an alternative for agents to fund these transactions through offering lending facilities to livestock agents to help them fund farmers' livestock purchases.
+SocietyOne AgriLending provides an alternative for agents to fund these transactions by offering lending facilities to livestock agents to help them fund farmers' livestock purchases.

-Livestock agents may only use the loan to fund the purchase of traded livestock (such as cattle and sheep) for fattening by their clients within the loan term.
+Livestock agents may only use the loan to fund the purchase of traded livestock (cattle, sheep and lambs) for fattening within the loan term.

 Currently NSW, WA, QLD, VIC, SA and ACT.

-SocietyOne's credit team and loan origination system assesses borrowers' creditworthiness using best practice credit assessment techniques.
+SocietyOne's credit team and loan origination system assesses the creditworthiness of livestock agents using best practice credit assessment techniques.
 Credit facilities are only given to livestock agents who meet SocietyOne's credit requirements.
-Once a credit limit is approved the livestock agent may draw down against this facility to purchase livestock for their farmer clients.
+Once a credit limit is approved the livestock agent may draw down against this facility to purchase livestock.
 Each draw down is an individual loan on our system.
-Investors may take a fractional part of each loan.